thepensionsregulator/govuk-frontend-aspnetcore-extensions/docs/aspnet/new-aspnet-project-tpr.md

 2. Add the `ThePensionsRegulator.Frontend` NuGet package to your project.

+3. Use `git init` to convert your project folder to a git repository.

-3. Download the `Tools-TPRGitHooks` repository to a sibling folder of your new solution.
+4. Download the `Tools-TPRGitHooks` repository to a sibling folder of your new solution.
 Copy `Install-TPRGitHooks.ps1` to your repository and run it.
 This requires [PowerShell Core](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows).

-4. In `Startup.cs` add the following to the `ConfigureServices` method:
+5. In `Startup.cs` add the following to the `ConfigureServices` method:

    ```csharp
    using GovUk.Frontend.AspNetCore.Extensions;